Filed under: Uncategorized

 In younger years, I would have seen the anamniote-amniote transition as simply the transition from “amphibian” to “reptile” – and while this is not an altogether terrible way to think about it, some caveats are necessary.
 Modern amphibians, or Lissamphibians – that is, frogs, salamanders, newts, toads and the less familiar caecilians – are our only existing examples of non-amniote tetrapods.
 But we must not make the mistake of drawing a neat equivalence between modern Lissamphibia and the ‘amphibious’ tetrapod ancestors of amniotes.
 Lissamphibia lack ribs, have smooth, wet skins highly-adapted for cutaneous respiration and, for the most part, lead arboreal, aquatic or fossorial lifestyles.
 The ancient “amphibians” from which amniotes are derived were, by contrast, stout ribbed ground-dwelling creatures with bodies covered in thick dermal plates.

-The earliest uncovered examples of Amniotes resemble insectivorous terrestrial lizards, at least superficially.
+The earliest uncovered examples of Amniotes resemble insectivorous terrestrial lizards.
 These include fossil species like Hylonomus and Paleothyris.
 They have slender bodies that run a length of about 20 centimeters from nose to tail-tip.
 They shared their world with a wide range of small to giant primitive amphibians that together made up the bulk of vertebrate terrestrial life on earth, including – for example – temnospondylls and anthracosaurs.
 These amphibians lived under various degrees of dependence on bodies of water for reproduction and egg-development.
 The amniotes achieved emancipation from the aquatic realm through a number of important biological innovations.
 Foremost among these was the Amniote egg.

 So how might early Amniotes have overcome this size/metabolic constraint?
 And how did they ultimately make the transition to egg-laying on dry land?